Wintellect/MSLearn/Introduction to Python/2-use-variables-types-and-operators.md

 Functions, which will be covered in a subsequent lesson, return a value of `None` if they do not have an explicit return value.

-### Understanding truthy and falsy

-Like many programming languages, Python supports the concept of "truthy" and "falsy."
-The essence of truthy and falsy is to associate a true or false value with a non-Boolean data type.
-For example, the value of 1 is truthy but the value of 0 is falsy.
-The value of the string 'Some Content' is truthy, but the value of '' (an empty string) is falsy.
-The value of `None` is falsy.

 ## Operators

 Python expressions use operators to calculate new values.
 The behavior of operators is determined by the type of data to which the operator is applied.
 For example, using the `+` operator with numbers computes the sum of the numbers.
 Using it with strings concatenates the strings: